-I managed to collect the book and DVD recently–though I have watched it twice already.
+I managed to collect the book and DVD recently–although I have watched it twice already.
 Once, during class when our professor wanted us to analyze some relevant elements relating to the law.
 Twice, when I rented it home to analyze it further on my own, getting a clearer picture.
 Then the third time recently with my mom–just to refresh my mind so I could compare it with the book as I read.

-What I found with this book and the movie–though different at various points (which was unavoidable) was very fascinating.
+What I found with this book and the movie–although different at various points (which was unavoidable) was very fascinating.
 The details might be changed for the length of the movie and other factors, but the tone still stayed brilliant to the author’s intention.
 Or at least I thought it did.
 I still feel the same while reading–or watching.
-I think this has been one of the most successful adaptations out there.
-There were a lot of inspirational messages spread across the story and I felt that it was very good how they’ve managed to keep it in the movie with those lines being said at different events.
+I think this had been one of the most successful adaptations out there.
+There were a lot of inspirational messages spread across the story and I felt that it was very good how they’d managed to keep it in the movie with those lines being said at different events.
 Those phrases said by Rudy during the voice-over were really powerful and essential to understand and live through his vision of how lawyers were (and the legal system itself was) and how human nature in general was.

-- Rudy’s father was really working for a ladder company
+- Rudy’s father was really working for a ladder company.

-- Rudy accepted the cases of Miss Birdie and the Blacks at around the same time–like it was mentioned in the movie BUT at a different setting than the movie
+- Rudy accepted the cases of Miss Birdie and the Blacks at around the same time–like it was mentioned in the movie BUT at a different setting than the movie.

-- Some of the most powerful narratives or messages were preserved and used in the voice-over to convey Rudy’s feelings toward the events happening
+- Some of the most powerful narratives or messages were preserved and used in the voice-over to convey Rudy’s feelings toward the events happening.

-- The movie placed a stronger emphasis on how Rudy was fascinated with the law and the lawyers who made a difference in the books that he read while the book focused more on how it would ticked his father off majorly with him entering the law profession.
+- The movie placed a stronger emphasis on how Rudy was fascinated with the law and the lawyers who made a difference in the books that he read while the book focused more on how it would tick his father off majorly with him entering the law profession.

 - Rudy was much more bitter and sarcastic in the book than the movie because he’d gone through a lot of troubles and hardships than the movie let on (though it was because of time constraint that the movie needed to include only relevant parts to the cases).